cisco/mindmeld/source/blueprints/screening_app.rst

 .. admonition:: Exercise

    Experiment with different models, features, and hyperparameter selection settings to see how they affect classifier performance.
-Maintain a held-out validation set to evaluate your trained NLP models and analyze misclassified test instances.
+Maintain a held-out validation set to evaluate your trained NLP models and analyze misclassified instances.
 Then, use observations from the error analysis to inform your machine learning experimentation.
 See the :doc:`User Guide <../userguide/nlp>` for examples and discussion.

 8. Parser Configuration